code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Memory/Virtual_Physical.md

 - Address 12308 is placed on Bus.
 #### 4. `MOV REG 32780` = `MOV REG 32k+12`
 - **Request to reference a unmapped address**.
-- Now, MMU finds page in unmmaped, CPU **traps the OS**.
-This is called **Page fault**.
+- Now, MMU finds page in unmmaped, CPU **TRAPS the OS**.
+This is called **PAGE FAULT**.
   - **Page Fault**?
 OS picks a least-used page frame and writes its contents back to the disk, then copies page into page frame changes mapping, and restarts the trapped instruction.
 This is called **Page Eviction**.
+Movement of pages in/out of RAM is done by **SWAPPER**.
+    - Example Let OS decides to evict Page number=0.
+      - Page=0 is mapped to frame=2, ie at physical address 8192.
+      - Virtual Page 8 = 32k is loaded into physical memory 8192.
+      - Changes done in MMU.  a.
+Make entry of virtual-page=0(as unmapped)  b.
+Place 1 at frame=2 at Virtual-Page-8's entry.